jackdh/Reddit-Image-Scrape-to-Mysql/README.md

 5) Run the main program!

-###How to edit (noob friendly) to select more / less information.
+###How to edit to select more / less information.

-Line 21 - Add more coloumns for the information line 40/41/43 - Add the new columns and increase / decrease the %s for each item.
+- Line 21 - Add more columns for the information
+- line 40/41/43 - Add the new columns and increase / decrease the %s for each item.
-Line 64/65/66 - Here you can choose which information you wish to collect, it needs to match up with the new columns, Line 76 - Make sure you pass the new variables which contain the data.
+- Line 64/65/66 - Here you can choose which information you wish to collect, it needs to match up with the new columns,
+- Line 76 - Make sure you pass the new variables which contain the data.

 ###How to increase the amount of images collected from each subreddit.
 Or change sample size?